unplugvc/unplugvc.github.io/_posts/events/2018-03-04-villetta-maria-canazei.md

     description: Light dinner in our bathrobes, with some unconference talks.
   - time: 10.00 PM
     what: Back to Unplug Chalet
-    description: Unplug in the Chalet's bar
+    description: Unplug in our private bar
 - day: TUESDAY, MARCH 06
   program:
   - time: 7.30 AM
     what: Breakfast
     description: Get your energy for the day!
    - time: 8.30 AM
     what: Skiing!
     description: We leave the Chalet and go on the slopes.